agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab5/_index.md

     As things are now, last_update is shown at date granularity.
 You can change that to Week (or anything else), by clicking on the dropdown next to last_update column in the Field wells on the top of the tile.
     {{< img "qs-visual-line4.png" "qs-visual-line4" >}}
 1.5 Next lets use some ML features out of the box.
     1.5.1 Forecast
             While you have the Line chart tile selected.
 On its right edge, click on ellipses and Add forecast
             {{< img "qs-visual-line5.png" "qs-visual-line5" >}}
     QuickSight used the existing data and created an Orange colored line forecasting for next 14 periods (defaul) in future.
 The more the data, the better is forecasting as it is with any ML algorithm.
 You can change the Periods and use this feature without writing a single line of code.

             {{< img "qs-visual-line6.png" "qs-visual-line6" >}}
     1.5.2 Natural language narrative
             While it is always good to have charts and visuals.
 You can enrich them by adding narratives in English.
 QuickSight automatically generates them for you depending on the data for a visual.
 Lets click on the left pane, on Insights button.
 You will see a list of suggested insights, which you can add using the `=` next to it.
             Lets click `+` next to Highest Week and Lowest Week metrics.
 You can then position the tiles right above line chart as it is related to that.
             {{< img "qs-visual-line7.png" "qs-visual-line7" >}}
             {{< img "qs-visual-line8.png" "qs-visual-line8" >}}
             {{< img "qs-visual-line9.png" "qs-visual-line9" >}}
     1.5.3 Geospatial visual
             Finally, lets create a geospatial visual.
+Click outside the current selected visual in empty area.
             Again from top left corner click on `+ Add visual` button to add a new visual.
 Select `Point on map` visual type from the menu.
             Then from Fields list, click on State_name, Confirmed and county_name columns.
 Expand the tile by dragging the edges, to cover more space on the canvas.
             {{< img "qs-visual-geo1.png" "qs-visual-geo1" >}}

             Click on the gear icon on the visual tile, to open Format visual menu.
 From there, click on Legend and uncheck `Show legend` box.

             {{< img "qs-visual-geo2.png" "qs-visual-geo2" >}}
             {{< img "qs-visual-geo3.png" "qs-visual-geo3" >}}

             On the map, you can now hover on any state, and see information about the counties under the state.

             {{< img "qs-visual-geo4.png" "qs-visual-geo4" >}}

 This lab gave you a good overview of visuals and how to use them on QuickSight.
 You can add actions for end users on QuickSight visuals too.
 Please read more about [filters](https://docs.aws.amazon.com/quicksight/latest/user/filtering-visual-data.html) and [drill-downs](https://docs.aws.amazon.com/quicksight/latest/user/adding-drill-downs.html)